Skip to main content

 const body = await request.json();

-// Dependency injection - provide implementation
+// Dependency injection - provide implementation.

-const repository = new SupabaseWorkspaceRepository(createClient());
+const repository = new SupabaseWorkspaceRepository(await createClient());

 const service = new WorkspaceService(repository);